matteobor94/scRNA-Seq-normalization-/README.md

 # scRNA-Seq-normalization-

 The purpose of this repository is to compare different normalization methods for scRNA-Seq data.
 In my Master Thesis I proposed a new  method of normalization based on the Pareto distribution.
 This method normalizes the data matrix with the alpha parameter of the Pareto distribution fitted on every sample.
+In the thesis I showed that Pareto normalization method normalizes properly the data matrix with lower computational costs than Scran normalization method.
+Now I want to increase the number of normalization methods to compare to produce a more complete analysis.